 -Pet Friendly (part of the property is fenced)

--1 bedroom with queen-sized bed and 2 full-sized beds on opposite sides of the large living room
+-1 bedroom with queen-sized bed and 1 full-sized bed in the large living room

 -1 bath with custom tile work